learn-co-curriculum/clustering-crash-course-external/README.md

 - Getting Comfy with Online Lectures
     - Welcome and Instructor Introduction
     - Introduction to Zoom Learning
-- The Data Science Landcape
+- The Data Science Landscape
     - Supervised Machine Learning
     - How much?
 Questions of regression
     - Which one?
 Questions of classification
     - Unsupervised Machine Learning
 - Break I
-- Clustring Algorithms (The Good Stuff)
+- Clustering Algorithms (The Good Stuff)
     - K-Means Clustering
     - Hierarchical Agglomorative Clustering
 - Break II